JavonDavis/Android-View-Controller/README.md

 6. A Slide right animation

-7. A top flip animation.
+7. A top flip animation

 8. A bottom flip animation